clburlison/clburlison.com/_posts/2014-10-02-reposado-guide.md

 …and of course, make sure the script is executable with

 ``sudo chmod +x /etc/cron.daily/repo_sync``

+For more information on creating a cron job [click here](https://www.digitalocean.com/community/tutorials/how-to-use-cron-to-automate-tasks-on-a-vps).

 #Addendum 2: Keeping Up To Date